CDPHrusers/CDPHrusers.github.io/index.md

 [GISr](#gis) - R can handle your spatial data as well

-[GitHub](#github.html) - GitHub can be a powerful complement to R and other languages as you work on [reproducable research](http://kbroman.org/steps2rr/)
+[GitHub](#github.html) - GitHub can be a powerful complement to R and other languages as you work on [reproducible research](http://kbroman.org/steps2rr/)

 ___
 ##  R Basics <a id="basics"></a>